God answers our prayers, and can heal our sicknesses and do miracles,

 Sarah had laughed, but that the Lord always keeps His promises!

-And God always keeps His promises to us as well.
-This story tells us
+Does God always keeps His promises to us as well?
+(Let the children

-that God will answer our prayers, heal our sicknesses and do miracles
+answer our prayers, heal our sicknesses and do miracles for us.
+Nothing

-Nothing is too hard for God because He is our Great, Big, Wonderful God
+is too hard for God because He is our Great, Big, Wonderful God and

-Whenever you are sick, feel sad or have a need, remember to ask God to
+So, whenever you are sick, feel sad or have a need, remember to pray and

-answer your prayer and meet your need.
-And then say, "Thank-you
+ask God to meet your need.
+And then say, "Thank-you for answering